UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Pay close attention to TDU delivery charges, which are added to the advertised rate for both providers and can increase your final bill.

 Choosing an electricity plan in the deregulated Texas market is stressful enough without having to decipher the marketing fluff between the two biggest industry giants.
 You see the commercials and the billboards, but when you look at the Electricity Facts Labels, the plans can start to look confusingly similar.
-We are here to cut through the noise, comparing the real costs, potential hidden fees, and customer experiences of TXU Energy and Direct Energy so you can sign up with confidence.
+We are here to cut through the noise by providing a comprehensive TXU Energy vs. Direct Energy comparison that breaks down the real costs, potential hidden fees, and verified customer experiences of TXU Energy and Direct Energy so you can sign up with confidence.

 At a Glance: TXU Energy vs. Direct Energy